 Individuals who have applied for a license may practice for up to 6 months after the application is submitted.
 225 ILCS 30/15

 Click the buttons below to read the state statute and rules, or to navigate to the state regulatory entity's website.

 Qualification Requirements for State Licensure or State Certification:

-- Examination: May be or may include examinations given by each of the American Clinical Board of Nutrition, the Certification Board of Nutrition Specialists, the Clinical Nutrition Certification Board, and the Commission on Dietetic Registration, or another examination approved by the Department.
+- Examination: May be or may include examinations given by the Board for Certifications of Nutrition Specialists, the Commission on Dietetic Registration, or another examination approved by the Department.